michaeldmoore/michaeldmoore-multistat-panel/README.md

 **Known Issues**

- This is a version 1.2.0 release, as such there are a few known issues that need to be added or fixed.
+ This is a version 1.2.0 release, as such there may be a few known issues that need to be added or fixed.

- * Adding an auto-test data set with random walk values (for demos and testing)

- * Support for time-series data sets, with options for setting the metric to first, last, average, max, min etc.

- * Setting/displaying the units of measurement
+ * Value label positioning.  position labels intelligently as opposed to slightly below the top of each bar.